aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/3rd Semester/1st Period/Data Types.md

-Data types are ways we can store data in a computer and in a program.
+Data types are things we can store data in a computer and in a program.
 Can be one value, or multiple values, depending on what data type you are using.

+- **Variables:** In computer science, variables act as a storage location that can be used to store a value.
+Each variable has a name used to refer to the stored value.
+The value can be changed during program execution.

 # Main data types